What is Social Statistics?

 - predicting the outcome of an election;

-- attitudes towards the economy in a country.
+- tracking attitudes towards the economy in a country.

 Probability tests can be used to identify the key factor(s) associated with a particular outcome or behaviour.
 For example, are older people more likely to be worried about being a victim of crime than younger people once you have taken account of their family status, education, job and the type of area they live in?